☰ Menu

 2. Use “Exists” / “Does Not Exist” to find empty fields.
 Almost every field type supports these two operators.
 They’re perfect for finding records that are missing data.

 4. Date ranges are dynamic.
-When you use Period (like “This Quarter”), the range automatically updates as time passes.
-A “This Quarter” filter always shows the current quarter.
+When you use Period (like “This Quarter”), the range updates automatically as time passes.
+A “This Quarter” filter always shows the current quarter — you never need to update it.

 Where Operators Are Used